NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     that fall outside the image and weights that are non-positive, NaN, or equal to nodata will be ignored.
 See :numref:`limit_ip` for details.

---save-vwip
-    Save .vwip files (intermediate files for creating .match files).
-For ``parallel_bundle_adjust`` these will be saved in subdirectories, as they depend on the image pair.
-    Must start with an empty output directory for this to work.

 --enable-correct-velocity-aberration
     Turn on velocity aberration correction for Optical Bar and non-ISIS linescan cameras (:numref:`sensor_corrections`).